 After you host an event, you probably think you know how it went.
 Until that is, a colleague stops you in the hallway to tell you how much she enjoyed the karaoke mixer you thought hit a sour note with the office.

 Experiences vary, which is why, after any event, it’s important to collect feedback from as many participants as humanly possible.
+Event management is an enormous task, so the more data you collect, the more insights you have for planning future events.
 To make sure that you are getting the most valuable feedback, here are a few lists of the 5 powerful post-event survey questions that you should be asking for public events, training courses, and conferences.

 A post-event survey is a tool for capturing valuable feedback from attendees, so you can get insights into positive or negative sentiments of the event.
 Post-event surveys generally contain a mix of question types.
 Typically, these question types are yield valuable feedback about how the event’s presentations, location, and even the food.
 Post-event surveys can help provide a list of action items for your next event to ensure it’s successful.